aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 The kubelet isn’t watching for its own existence, so if a node is deleted the kubelet doesn’t terminate itself.
 All the pod objects get deleted by a garbage collection process later, because the pods’ node is gone.
 {{% /alert %}}

+## Consolidation

+Karpenter has two mechanisms for cluster consolidation:
+- Deletion - A node is eligible for deletion if all of its pods can run on free capacity of other nodes in the cluster.
+- Replace - A node can be replaced if all of its pods can run on a combination of free capacity of other nodes in the cluster and a single cheaper replacement node.

+When there are multiple nodes that could be potentially deleted or replaced, Karpenter choose to consolidate the node that overall disrupts your workloads the least by preferring to terminate:

+* nodes running fewer pods
+* nodes that will expire soon
+* nodes with lower priority pods

 ## What can cause deprovisioning to fail?